Suspected gang member charged with killing USC student

 During an emotional press conference days after the killing, the victim’s mother described her son’s life, from a high-risk pregnancy through an early talent for drumming to his start of classes at USC.

-“He was drumming from the moment he could sit up,” Lynette McElhaney said at the time.
+“He was drumming from the moment he could sit up,” she said at the time.

 Victor McElhaney transferred to USC in 2017 to study jazz at the Thornton School of Music.
 He was a member of USC’s Center for Black Cultural and Student Affairs and mentored young musicians.
 He also taught at the Oakland Public Conservatory of Music.